networknt/light-doc/content/tutorial/eventuate/getting-started/_index.md

 ### Start eventuate services

-If you have used script to export DOCKER_HOST_IP, then you have clone the light-docker to your workspace already.
-If not, let's do it here.
+Now you have used a script or manually export DOCKER_HOST_IP.
+The next step is to start eventuate services with a docker-compose file in the light-docker repository.
 ```
 cd ~/networknt
 git clone https://github.com/networknt/light-docker.git
 cd light-docker
 ```

-Now let's start the docker-compose-eventuate.yml from light-docker folder.
+Now let's start the docker-compose-integration-test.yml from light-docker folder.
 Before we run the compose, we need to export the DOCKER_HOST_IP on this terminal unless you have updated .bashrc file.

-After double check the DOCKER_HOST_IP environment variable, you can issue the following command to start Kafka, Zookeeper and Mysql all together.
+After double check the DOCKER_HOST_IP environment variable, you can issue the following command to start Kafka, Zookeeper, and Mysql altogether.

 ```
 cd ~/networknt/light-docker
-docker-compose -f docker-compose-eventuate.yml up
+docker-compose -f docker-compose-integration-test.yml up
 ```

 It will take several minutes to get all three services to start.
 Once all started, you can start the CDC server.

 ### Start CDC server for eventuate

-Eventuate CDC is a server that monitors the events table in the database and send the events to Kafka for other services to subscribe.
-To start eventuate-cdc-server, you can use a docker-compose file in light-docker.
+Eventuate CDC is a server that monitors the events table in the database and sends the events to Kafka for other services to subscribe.
+To start eventuate-cdcserver, you can use a docker-compose file in light-docker.

 ```
 cd ~/networknt/light-docker
 docker-compose -f docker-compose-cdcserver-for-eventuate.yml up
 ```

 Another way to start CDC server is to start from the source code build.
 In this case, we need to compile light-eventuate-4j repo.
-Unless you are doing update for the CDC server, you should use the above docker-compose to start CDC server for eventuate.
+Unless you are doing an update for the CDC server, you should use the above docker-compose to start CDC server for eventuate.

 ```
 cd ~/networknt